sf-wdi-15/notes/week_03_express_sql/day_3_intro_sql/dawn_node_review/README.md

 What if after printing "Hello world!" we wanted our script to compute the result of `factorial(5)`?
 * How might we go about adding this functionality to our script?

-In terms of "concerns", would you say printing, and the calculation of factorials are similar, or different?
+In terms of "concerns", would you say printing "Hello world" is similar to calculating factorials?

 ### Using require for file separation
 1. What does `require` do?